 I’ll preface this blog post with this – I struggle to even apply concealer in the mornings.
 It’s not that I’m not good with make-up or don’t like wearing make-up, it’s just that I don’t see the necessity of wearing it every day and, if I’m being honest, I’m not exactly the happiest camper before 7:00AM when I’m typically getting ready.

 So, naturally, I’ve always been intrigued by lash extensions.
 As someone with stubby, straight, and light-coloured eyelashes who cringes at the sight of a lash curler and tube of mascara, the idea of rolling out of bed without batting an eye (literally) in the mirror was appealing.
 But, I had also heard a lot about lash extensions that turned me off – they’re expensive, difficult to maintain, etc. etc. Keep reading!

 What struck me when starting Primped was how many other women were thinking the same thing.
 They had heard good things but found it difficult to demystify the process and get all the facts on getting lash extensions and almost all of them had the same questions I did.
 Cue, the idea to write a blog post.
-I focused on 5 key areas, but you may well have other questions and concerns.
+I focused on 5 key areas with my in-home lash technician, but you may well have other questions and concerns.
 If that’s the case, shoot ya girls at Primped an email and we’d be happy to answer any and all questions.

 concern #1 – there’s too many options.

 Classic set, hybrid set, volume set.
 When I finally committed to booking my lashes and was presented with the booking options, I was already in trouble.
 I had literally no idea what the difference was between these sets, all I knew was that I didn’t want to look like Jennifer Love Hewitt circa 2012.
 Even when I had figured out what set was right for me, I then had to decide what length I wanted.
 It felt like too many options and I was definitely overwhelmed.
 But, rest assured, it’s not that complicated.

 Selecting your set: